lucasmoten/ods19/docs/rest.md

 + Response 405

         If the object or an ancestor is deleted.

++ Response 409

+        Conflict

+        When submitting a request to list the revisions of an object this code may be returned under any of the following conditions:
+        * The referenced object is in the trash.
+It must be restored prior to retrieving information about its revisions.
+        * An ancestor of the referenced object is deleted.
+The ancestor must be restored from the trash before being able to retrieve the revisions

 + Response 410

         If the object referenced no longer exists